n-ii-ma/API-Practice-2.0/README.md

-# API-Practice-2.0
+# Users API

 ## Description
-Personal API as practice.
+A REST-full API for CRUD of Users

 ## Setup
 Run ```npm run dev``` to start the server and navigate to http://localhost:5000/api/users on your machine or simply open the link you see in the console and add ```/api/users``` to the end of the URL.